 FOR A NON-AGRESSIVE and RESPECTFUL AUDIO MASTERING!
 (End)

-For the debate to be balanced, it is not enough to highlight the shortcomings of a "common" practice if comparative alternative solutions are not proposed.
+For the debate to be balanced, it is not enough to highlight the shortcomings of a "common" practice if comparative alternative solutions are not presented.

 Two different approaches are studied:

 While trying to stay within the +8 dB gain of the "standard" master, we have a totalmin-max difference of ≈ 12 dB.
 As no part of the signal has been truncated, we achieve a respect of the third part for audibility-air and lack of aggressiveness.